 Just like in every other part of your nonprofit, it is important to have the right people in the right place in order to effectively leverage every member of your team.

 In his book Making a Difference, Howard Berman lists the seven qualities you should look for when recruiting new board members.
-Berman stresses that each member should have ALL of the traits below in order to be considered.
+Berman stresses that each member should have all of the traits below in order to be considered.

 1. Integrity